Moscow Monorail: Other problems

+Modernization and maglev proposal

+In April 2022, Yuri Solomonov, a chief designer at the Moscow Institute of Thermal Technology, announced that the existing Moscow Monorail infrastructure could be adapted for maglev technology.
+According to Solomonov, relevant proposals had been submitted to the Mayor of Moscow, Sergey Sobyanin.
+An experimental maglev prototype was already operational at the institute's testing grounds.
+Previously, representatives of the institute stated that the maglev system could reduce energy consumption by approximately 30–40% compared to the existing monorail.

+On 12 October 2023, the preparation of a concession agreement for the modernization of the Moscow Monorail was publicly announced.
+The agreement should have been signed by the end of the year.
+The modernization was expected to occur in two stages.
+The first stage (2023–2024) involved repair and restoration work on the existing rolling stock and a return to regular passenger service with five to six trains operating.
+The second stage (by 2027) should have included the design and production of new rolling stock featuring a magnetic unloading system and autonomous control.
+The rolling stock from the first stage should have been completely replaced with the newly developed trains.
+This agreement was never signed.

-Planned closure and conversion
+Closure and conversion

 A Moscow City government official stated in 2012 that the entire monorail would likely be closed and dismantled as it was unprofitable and did not perform to expectations.
 The same official also cited the monorail's poor design as another reason behind the closure plans.

 A 10 September 2015 article in Russian press stated that there are plans to shorten the monorail by almost half to 3 km, from its current 5 km, by demolishing the section from Ostankino to Rostokino depot.
 The monorail's remaining, 3 km section is to subsequently undergo renovation and made accessible, while a tram line will replace the demolished section.

 Other reports in September 2015 stated, however, that it was not clear if the Moscow city government would close only part of the monorail or completely shutter it.

 Moscow city officials announced in May 2017 plans to shut down the monorail and replace with tram service.
 Plans stipulate dismantling part of its elevated structure starting in 2018, and converting the standing remainder to handle tram tracks.

 By the end of 2018 Moscows government stated that monorail will not be shut down.

 By August 2020, reports of imminent closure were again circulating.

+During an online referendum in June 2025, 71.14 % voted in favor of closure and converting the monorail track into a park, similar to the High Line.
+The monorail ended services on the evening of 27 June 2025.